SVF-tools/WebSVF/README.md

 ### Intructions:

-- **Open Project Folder in VSCode**
+- **Open Project Folder in VSCode and Run WebSVF-backend**

-    Download and copy the [``Bug-Analysis-Report.json``](https://github.com/SVF-tools/WebSVF/releases/download/0.9.0/Bug-Analysis-Report.json) file in the current folder opened in your VSCode application window.
+    Run WebSVF-backend in the current project folder opened in your VSCode application window.

 - **Initialise the '*WebSVF-frontend*' VSCode Extension**